mpalmer/git-version-bump/README.md

 to do:

     require 'git-version-bump'

     class Foobar
       VERSION = GVB.version
     end

 This will work correctly inside your git tree, and also in your installed gem.
 Magical!

+#### For projects using lite tags

+If you are using GitHub releases for your project or some other method that involves light tags (tags with no annotations), you might notice that these tags are not detected by git-version-bump by default.
+If you want these commits to be detected then use the following configuration:

+    require 'git-version-bump'

+    class Foobar
+      # First parameter is use_local_git, second is include_lite_tags
+      VERSION = GVB.version(false, true)
+    end

 # Contributing